Cash Cab (American game show): Shout-Outs

-Contestants have two forms of help known as "Shout-Outs" at their disposal during the game; each can be used only once, and neither may be used on a Red Light Challenge or a Video Bonus.
-In the Mobile Shout-Out, the contestant makes a phone call to someone they choose by means of a cell phone either provided by Bailey or one belonging to a contestant if they have one.
-The call can take up to a maximum of 15 seconds before the contestant has to give an answer, with the result being either additional money or a strike.
+Contestants have two forms of lifelines known as "Shout-Outs" at their disposal during the game; each can be used only once, and neither may be used on a Red Light Challenge or a Video Bonus.
+In the Mobile Shout-Out, the contestant makes a phone call to someone they choose using a cell phone either provided by Bailey or one belonging to a contestant if they have one.
+The call can take up to a maximum of 15 seconds before the contestant has to answer, with the result being either additional money or a strike.
 The contestant may also elect to use a Street Shout-Out, in which Bailey immediately pulls the cab to a curb so that anyone on the sidewalk can be asked for help, without any official time limit.
 A second Street Shout-Out is included on a Double Ride.
 In the revived Cash Cab, the Mobile Shout-Out was replaced by the Social Media Shout-Out, in which Ben activates Facebook Live so that those on the site may help the contestant.

 Video Bonus

-Should the passenger(s) reach their destination without striking out, Bailey offers a choice: the option of leaving the cab and keeping the prize money that they have won, or they can stay and try to double their money by risking it all on a Video Bonus question.
+When the passenger(s) reach their destination without striking out, Bailey offers a choice: the option of leaving the cab and keeping the prize money that they have won, or they can stay and try to double their money by risking it all on a Video Bonus question.
 Bailey plays a video clip and asks the contestant(s) a single question based on its content.
 If the question is answered correctly, the contestant(s) win double what they have earned so far, but if they are wrong, they lose all of their money "at the very last moment," as Bailey says, and "leave with nothing but a cab ride."

 Unlike some other versions of the game, U.S. contestants who decline to attempt the Video Bonus are not shown the question they would have been asked.

 Double Ride

-Beginning in Season 4, on rare occasions randomly selected passengers are able to win double the amount of money of a normal game.
+Beginning in Season 4, randomly selected passengers, on rare occasions, can win double the amount of money in a normal game.
 The first four questions are worth $100, the second four are worth $200 and the rest until the end of the game are worth $400.
 The "Red Light Challenge" is worth $500.

 Record payouts

-The current record of $6,200 won on one ride is held by Sam Meyer (riding solo, on a Double Ride, taking and winning the Double-or-Nothing Video Bonus question) on the episode that aired May 18, 2009.
+The current record of money won on one ride is held by Sam Meyer (riding solo, on a Double Ride, taking and winning the Double-or-Nothing Video Bonus question), who won $6,200 on the episode that aired May 18, 2009.
 This topped the old record held by contestants Sean Devney and Steve Irolla, two New York City tour guides who won $4,100 after answering the "Video Bonus" question correctly.
 They reached their final destination with two strikes (both on $200 questions).